KeithGallagher/custom-preloader/readme.txt

 == Frequently Asked Questions ==

 = Are there any settings I can adjust?
-= Yeap, First When you Active my Plugin Click Save Changes.
+= Yeap, First When you Active my Plugin You Music Click Save Changes and then Enjoy.

 = Can i turn off the plugin anytime i want?
-= Sure! you can Deactivate Custom Preloader without lose your settings!
+= Sure! you can Deactivate Custom Preloader without lose your settings!= why i can't disable  a tool?= only one tool can be on.
+ColorFul Background or Simple.

 = how can i upload my image?
 = you can put the url of image to the "Set Image" field